KLOmegalul/KLOmegalul/README.md

-- Yo, I'm KLO
+- i go by KLO
-- Nothing really special about me
+- nothin much goin on in my head
-- Looking to learn about game programming
+- trying to learn how to make video games
-- Usually on twitter @KLOmegalul